umbraco/UmbracoDocs/11/umbraco-cms/extending/packages/installing-and-uninstalling-packages.md

 This article will cover the process of installing as well as uninstalling packages from your Umbraco CMS website.

-As the article will cover both NuGet packages and zip-file packages, it is important to know the distinction:
+As the article will cover both NuGet packages and zip file packages, it is important to know the distinction:

 * **NuGet packages**: Modern Umbraco (Umbraco 10+) and Legacy Umbraco (Umbraco 8 and earlier versions).
-* **Package zip-files**: Legacy Umbraco (Umbraco 8 and earlier versions) only.
+* **Package zip files**: Legacy Umbraco (Umbraco 8 and earlier versions) only.

 Learn more about the different types of packages in the [Types of packages](types-of-packages.md) article.

 ## Installing packages

-In the Umbraco Backoffice, you will find a **Packages** section which displays the [Umbraco Marketplace](https://marketplace.umbraco.com/).
+In the Umbraco Backoffice, you will find a **Packages** section that displays the [Umbraco Marketplace](https://marketplace.umbraco.com/).
 From here you can browse all community-made as well as official Umbraco packages for the Umbraco CMS.

 ![Backoffice - Packages section](images/backoffice-packages-section.png)

 {% hint style="warning" %}
-For Umbraco CMS version 8 and earlier versions the Packages section displays the [Packages site on Our](https://our.umbraco.com/packages/).
+For Umbraco CMS version 8 and earlier versions, the Packages section displays the [Packages site on Our](https://our.umbraco.com/packages/).
 {% endhint %}

 {% tabs %}